colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 1. the change in the appearance of a colour surrounded by another colour; for example, grey looks bluish if surrounded by yellow.

-> “Contrasting colors, also known as complementary colors, are colors from opposing segments of the color wheel.
-Colors that are directly across from one another on a basic color wheel provide maximum contrast.”[2] — Rachel R. Vasquez
+> “Contrasting colors, also known as complementary colors, are colors from opposing segments of the color > wheel.
+Colors that are directly across from one another on a basic color wheel provide maximum contrast.”
+[2]

 There are at least 2.2 billion people who suffer from a vision impairment or some form of color blindness and I'll share with you some of those types of color blindness and vision impairments below.